 Let’s start with this assumption: we all have a more or less direct knowledge of disability or problems of accessibility and this would be already enough.
 However, we want to link two more concepts: territorial identity and sustainable tourism.
 I have to take a step back, to the time soon after the earthquake in Central Italy, as Forca di Presta pathway is right in those territories.

 At the time, among other projects, we were carrying out – Progetto Re-Building – to give back, better still not to lose, those places their identity.
 Places that have risked disappearing both for the earthquake effects and also for the abandonment of areas by the population.
 From this it was natural – for us, for other people may not be so obvious – to connect the aspects of sustainable tourism.

-And here we quote ourselves from Q11 “Changing the way of traveling, reversing a trend, enhancing small and unknown places – sometimes unknown also to those who live nearby – linking them in a single map always keeping in mind the path of inclusion and accessibility for disabled people is our way to contribute to change.
+And here we quote ourselves from Q11 “Changing the way of traveling, reversing a trend, enhancing small and unknown places – sometimes unknown also to those who live nearby – linking them in a single map always keeping in mind the path of inclusion and accessibility for people with disabilities is our way to contribute to change.
 We wish, starting from the pathways, to restore the identity / SOUL of the places …

 “Why this change from identity to soul?
 We explain it again in Q11 in the article ““Costruzioni, sismicità e turismo sostenibile ” here it will be sufficient to say that an emotional aspect can make everything more inclusive.
 Speaking of identity can create division- different countries, regions, towns each with its own identity / stories, a sense of belonging more to the place than to the values it represents – the soul is a more intimate and emotional level, a value.
 Soul cannot divide people but only unite them.